debrianruhut/Sistem-Pakar-Untuk-Audit-Pengadaan-Barang-Jasa/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this application, please send an e-mail to Taylor Otwell via [debrianruhut.saragih@hotmail.com](mailto:debrianruhut.saragih@hotmail.com).
+If you discover a security vulnerability within this application, please send an e-mail to me via [debrianruhut.saragih@hotmail.com](mailto:debrianruhut.saragih@hotmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License